byandell/shiny_module/README.md

     + [Conditional Panel](http://shiny.rstudio.com/gallery/conditionalpanel-demo.html)
     + [Progress Bar](http://shiny.rstudio.com/gallery/progress-bar-example.html)

+The folder has several R scripts.
+Latest material is in the [oldfaithful](https://github.com/byandell/shiny_module/tree/master/oldfaithful) folder.
-The folder has several R scripts See also [Conference Material on Modules](https://github.com/rstudio/ShinyDeveloperConference/Modules).
+See also [Conference Material on Modules](https://github.com/rstudio/ShinyDeveloperConference/Modules).
 These were adapted from and inspired by Garrett's talk.
 Each file is a complete shiny app that can be run.

 * `simple.R` simple Shiny script using sliderInput() and textOutput()
 * `module.R` simple.R modified to have key components in Shiny module